What is FU Money and How Do I Get Some?

 FU Money Vs. Emergency Funds

-An FU fund is similar to an emergency fund, but there are key differences.
+Although an FU fund is similar to an emergency fund, there are a few crucial differences.
 An emergency fund is for one-time emergencies, like the car breaking down or paying the deductible on a hospital visit.

-Ideally, you should have three to six months’ worth of living expenses in an emergency fund, which should sustain you for a short time if you unexpectedly lose your job.
-But generally, an emergency fund won’t be enough money to support you long-term, stress-free if you quit your job.
+Ideally, you should have three to six months’ living expenses in an emergency fund, which should sustain you for a short time if you unexpectedly lose your job.
+But generally, an emergency fund won’t be enough to provide long-term, stress-free support if you quit your job.

 FU Money and Financial Independence

 FU money spawned from the fire movement, but it’s not the same.
-People who have this kind of money are still working because they like their jobs or enjoy work.
+People with this kind of money still work because they like their jobs or enjoy work.
 The extra money is just a bonus -they are financially stable without their jobs.

 The Freedom to Walk